shnarda/TaggedJSONObject/README.md

     "example_mixed_arr": [42, "is", "the", "answer", "to", "everything"] }
 ```
-To parse this data, first we need to define our tagged JSON object class with the help of the "DEFINE_JSON_TAGGED_OBJECT" preprocessor macro.
+To parse this data, first we need to define our tagged JSON object class with the help of the "TJO_DEFINE_JSON_TAGGED_OBJECT" preprocessor macro.
 Each field of the defined class should match with the field names of the json data

 ```c++
 /*